andrejtrindade/tiny_tactics/README.md

  A turn-based, tactics / puzzle game for PICO-8

 ## How to play
- You can play the game or download the cart at the [Lexaloffle BBS](https://www.lexaloffle.com/bbs/?tid=55172).
+ You can play the game online or download the cart for PICO-8 at the [Lexaloffle BBS](https://www.lexaloffle.com/bbs/?tid=55172).

 ## Postmortem
- I'll write a postmortem and link it here in the future.
-Check back in a few days.
+ I wrote an extensive [postmortem](https://www.lexaloffle.com/bbs/?tid=55244) detailing my experience making the game over the last three months.

 ## PICO-8
  If you want to know more about PICO-8, check the [PICO-8 landing page](https://www.lexaloffle.com/pico-8.php) or its [FAQ](https://www.lexaloffle.com/pico-8.php?page=faq).